bertofurth/Seagate-Central-Samba/INSTRUCTIONS_FIRMWARE_UPGRADE_METHOD.md

 copy of samba for the Seagate Central.
 This TLDNR assumes that it is stored in the "cross" subdirectory.

-Next download a copy of Seagate Central firmware from the Seagate website.
+Download a copy of the latest Seagate Central firmware from the Seagate website.
 This TLDNR assumes the downloaded firmware zip file is called Seagate-HS-update-201509160008F.zip